puppetlabs/puppet-docs/source/puppet/4.2/reference/lang_template.md

 The `inline_template` function can take any number of additional template strings, and will concatenate their outputs together to produce the final value.

+## Validating and Previewing Templates

+Before deploying a template, you should validate its syntax and render its output to ensure it's producing the results you expect.

+Puppet 4 includes the [`puppet epp`][man epp] command-line tool for EPP templates, while Ruby can check ERB syntax after trimming the template with its `erb` command.

+### EPP Validation

+`puppet epp validate <TEMPLATE NAME>`

+The [`puppet epp`][man epp] command includes an action that checks EPP code for syntax problems.
+The `<TEMPLATE NAME>` can be a file reference or can refer to a `<MODULE NAME>/<TEMPLATE FILENAME>` as the `epp` function.
+If a file reference can also refer to a module, Puppet validates the module's template instead.

+You can also pipe EPP code directly to the validator:

+`cat example.epp | puppet epp validate`

+The command is silent on a successful validation.
+It reports and halts on the first error it encounters; to modify this behavior, check the command's [man page][man epp].

+### EPP Rendering

+`puppet epp render <TEMPLATE NAME>`

+You can render EPP from the command line with [`puppet epp render`][man epp].
+If Puppet can evaluate the template, it outputs the result.

+If your template relies on specific parameters or values to function, you can simulate those values by passing a [hash][] to the `--values` option:

+`puppet epp render example.epp --values '{x => 10, y => 20}'`

+You can also render inline EPP by using the `-e` flag or piping EPP code to `puppet epp render`, and even simulate facts using YAML.
+For details, see the command's [man page][man epp].

+### ERB Validation

+`erb -P -x -T '-' example.erb | ruby -c`

+You can use Ruby to check the syntax of ERB code by piping output from the `erb` command into `ruby`.
+The `-P` switch ignores lines that start with '%', the `-x` switch outputs the template's Ruby script, and the `-T '-'` sets the trim mode to be consistent with Puppet's behavior.
+This output gets piped into Ruby's syntax checker (`-c`).

 ## When to Use (and Not Use) Templates